jtuds/jtudsbury.com/experience.md

 ---
 layout: page
-title: About me
+title: Experience
-permalink: /about-me/
+permalink: /experience/
-custom_name: about
+custom_name: experience
 ---

-About me!
+Experience!

 You can find the source code for the Jekyll new theme at:
 {% include icon-github.html username="jglovier" %} /